 Header photo braids:

-The header photo on my blog is just a photo of some of my loop braids.
-It’s a blog decoration, not meant to be a pictorial guide to my tutorials.
+The header photo on my blog is a photo of some of my loop braids, all made before I started this blog in 2010.
+It is not meant to be a pictorial guide to my tutorials.
 Most of the braids are embroidery floss and or 5/2 perle but a few are thicker cotton or other fibers.
 Some of the braids are traditional, some are original, some are a little of both.
 I made all of them solo, including the ones that traditionally would have been made by two or more co-operating braiders.

 I do have tutorials for braids #10, 14, 15, 16, as well as for many more braids than shown in the header photo.
 There are links below to any online sources I know of for those traditional braids not covered in my tutorials.